 What Cut of Pork to Use

 I prefer to use pork loin for this recipe.
 It’s a nice meaty cut that’s very lean.
 You could also use a pork shoulder or sliced pork steak, if those are easier to find.
+If you love pork chops give this bone in pork rib chop recipe a try.

 The pork is sliced into small chunks that are bite-sized.
 There’s no need to thinly slice the meat.